Billing by the hour may not be sexy but it works. It has kept my family fed for 15 years and it’s the easiest place to start.

 Your pricing strategy can combine any of the above methods.
 Or you can make up something entirely different.
 Be mindful of the risk you take on and consider the difficulty of managing a complex structure.

 Always Track Your Hours

 I am adamant that you must always track your hours.
 Jonathan Stark makes a cavalier statement about not tracking his hours any more in Hourly Billing is Nuts.
 This is reckless.
 Like it or not, regardless of how you are pricing, you are selling your hours.
 Once an hour goes by, you can never sell it again.
 You must always know how many hours you spend on a project.
 How else will you know whether you made $5 an hour or $1000 an hour?
 It’s important to be clear for pricing future work.
 He claims he has a gut feel for it after so many years.
 That may be true, but few of us have enough experience for that.
 Here’s the thing.
 I was an overweight child.
 When I was 15, I weighed 40 pounds more than I do right now.
 That’s a lot for a 15-year-old.
 I decided to lose that weight and worked hard to keep it off.
 I weighed and counted the calories of everything I ate for the next 20 years.
 It took 20 years of counting every calorie I ate until I had a gut feel for eating appropriately.

 There will be times when your pricing strategy is off and you make less than you hoped.
 Do not bury your head in the sand by not tracking the hours.
 Track the hours and learn from your mistakes.
 Goodness knows I’ve made every mistake in the book over 15 years of consulting.

 Let’s Have a Pricing Party

 Pricing strategy discussions are fun.
 They spark a lot of passion, so they are lively affairs.
 Any time you want to round up a group to do a Zoom session on pricing, I am in.
-We can record it and post it in the Billable at the Beach® Community for everyone to enjoy.
+We can record it and post it in the Build Your 6-Figure Consulting Business Community for everyone to enjoy.